bespon/bespon_tests/README.md

 ```
 In this case, the test is called `test_keylike`.
 The test data itself
 is in the form of a dict.
 Since `status` is `valid`, all of the data
-provided in this test must load correctly.  `bespon` provides either a single
 string of BespON data, or a list of BespON data as in this case.  `json`
 provides equivalent data in JSON form, to allow the loaded BespON data to
 be validated.
 If `json` is a string, as in this case, then all data provided